virginia-vrb9e/MONCARLO/README.md

 ```

 ## SYNOPSIS
-    This Python module consists of three classes that work together in sequence to simulate a Monte Carlo device.
-There is no parent class, per se, but the classes are called in this sequence:
+    This Python module consists of three classes that work together to simulate a Monte Carlo simmulation device.
+There is no parent class, but the classes are called in this order:

-    [die class] --> [game class] --> [analyzer class],
+    [die class (MonCarloDevice)] --> [game class (MonCarloGame)] --> [analyzer class (MonCarloAnalyzer)].

-    and objects created in the previous class are used to instantiate the next class.
+    Objects created in a previous class are used to instantiate the next class following sequence order.

 ### MonCarloDevice
-    The first class in the sequence is called *MonCarloDevice*.
+    The first class in the sequence is called MonCarloDevice.
 It represents a die or group of random variables associated with a stochastic process.

 #### Instantiation:
-    It initializes with a numpy array of either strings or numbers that must be unique values in the array.
+    The MonCarloDevice class is passed a numpy array of unique faces of type string or numeric.

 #### Additional Methods:
     After instantiation, the user can either:
-        - roll the die, or
+        - roll the die,
-        - change the weight of one side to create an 'unfair die'.
+        - change the weight of one side to create an 'unfair die',
+        - return a dataframe of the current state of the die (face names and weights).

 ### MonCarloGame
-    The second class in the sequence is called *MonCarloGame*.
-It takes a list of die objects (or Monte Carlo devices) created by the die class and initiates the stochastic process of rolling.
+    The second class in the sequence is called MonCarloGame.
+It takes a list of die objects created by the die class, MonCarloDevice, and initiates the stochastic process of ' rolling the die'.

 #### Instantiation:
     It initializes with a list of die objects from the die class, MonCarloDevice, that have identical faces.